MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/integration-pack-for-service-manager.md

     -   The ENU Locale
     -   The U.S. English date format (month/day/year)

+>[!IMPORTANT]
-<br><br><strong>Important </strong><br>System Center Service Manager 2010 and System Center 2016 - Service Manager share the same version of **Microsoft.EnterpriseManagement.Core.dll**.
-Installation of System Center Service Manager 2010 IP and System Center 2016 - Service Manager IP on the same runbook server is not supported.<br><br>
+>System Center Service Manager 2010 and System Center 2016 - Service Manager share the same version of **Microsoft.EnterpriseManagement.Core.dll**.
+Installation of System Center Service Manager 2010 IP and System Center 2016 - Service Manager IP on the same runbook server is not supported.

 For more information about how to install and configure Orchestrator or System Center 2016 SP1 and System Center 2016 - Service Manager, see the applicable product documentation.